Canada at the 2016 Summer Olympics: Trampoline

-Canada qualified one gymnast in the women's trampoline by virtue of a top eight finish at the 2015 World Championships in Odense, Denmark.
+Canada qualified one gymnast in the women's trampoline with a top eight finish at the 2015 World Championships in Odense, Denmark.
 Meanwhile, an additional Olympic berth was awarded to Jason Burnett, who finished in the top six at the 2016 Olympic Test Event in Rio de Janeiro.
 The team was officially unveiled on June 30, 2016.

 Judo

 Canada qualified a total of seven judokas for the following weight classes at the Games.
 Six of them (four men and two women), including London 2012 bronze medallist Antoine Valois-Fortier, were ranked among the top 22 eligible judokas for men and top 14 for women in the IJF World Ranking List of May 30, 2016, while Ecaterina Guica at women's half-lightweight (52 kg) earned a continental quota spot from the Pan American region as Canada's top-ranked judoka outside of direct qualifying position.
 The team was officially unveiled on June 28, 2016.
 Arthur Margelidon (73 kg) also qualified as being part of the top 22 eligible judokas in the world rankings, however had to withdraw after breaking his forearm in training.